iyves/iyves.github.io/Ethics.md

-After analyzing the software, researchers they discovered that about 25% of the antivirus software's source code was identical to an older verson of a Japanese antivirus software, Trend Micoro.
+After analyzing the software, researchers discovered that about 25% of the antivirus software's source code was identical to an older verson of a Japanese antivirus software: Trend Micoro.
 As for the remaining code, researchers found many bugs and conflicting functionality.
 For example, attempts to scan a file by right-clicking the file and selecting an option on the drop-down menu resulted in no activity.

-To give some background, the current state of North Korean technology is heavily controlled and regulated by officials.
+In order to understand the purpose for such a software in a country like North Korea, it is important to understand the current state of technology in the country.
+To give some background, in North Korea, technology is heavily controlled and regulated by government officials.
 North Korea has a firm hold on the access and type of media that citizens are able to access.
 The internet is banned widespread usage among North Korean citizens; instead North Korea makes use of an intranet that, in contrast to the outwardly, public-facing internet, is a private network isolated from other countries.

-With this in mind, it may seem baffling as to the reasons for which North Korea employs the usage of an antivirus - after all, if North Korean servers are blocked from the outside world and vice versa, then the potential for threat and cyber attack incidences drop quite dramatically. something labs researchers explained that even the North Korean enclosed intranet is not immune to unwanted software with the efforts of human rights organizations such as Flash Drives for Freedom who accept USB drive donations and smuggle these USBs across the border filled with western media such as wikipedia articles, Korean soap operas, more.
+With this in mind, it may seem baffling as to the reasons for which North Korea employs the usage of an antivirus - after all, if North Korean servers are blocked from the outside world and vice versa, then the potential for threat and cyber attack incidences should drop quite dramatically.
+Checkpoint researchers explained that the enclosed North Korean intranet is not immune to unwanted software as a result of the efforts of human rights organizations such as Flash Drives for Freedom who accept USB drive donations and smuggle these USBs across the border filled with western media such as wikipedia articles, Korean soap operas, more.